 Moisturize With Hyaluronic Acid

-Dry skin is often genetic, so if your grandma, mom, dad, aunt, uncle, etc. suffer from dry skin too, chances are you can blame them.
+Dry skin that's peeling is often genetic, so if your grandma, mom, dad, aunt, uncle, etc. suffer from dry skin too, chances are you can blame them.
 If you've inherited the "dry skin" gene, you aren't alone.
 In fact, plenty of people aren't able to maintain adequate hydration because of this.
 Luckily, Dr. Zeichner says moisturizers can help.
 He recommends looking for ingredients such as hyaluronic acid which, "act like a sponge to pull in hydration to the outer skin layers."
 He especially recommends Neutrogena Hydro Boost Water-Gel.

 Ensuring you are always properly hydrated on the inside is also important to prevent dryness and dehydration of the skin.
 Currently, the CDC currently recommends consuming enough water each day for overall health and that intake can vary by, "age, sex, pregnancy, and breastfeeding status" while other experts say you should aim to drink about half your weight in ounces of water each day.